ADP HRIS: Features, Benefits & Implementation Guide 2025

 Measuring Implementation Results

-Return to your original business case and measure your results against your initial goals.
-To see outcomes in practice, explore customer stories, then track key performance indicators (KPIs) like reduction in payroll errors, time saved on administrative tasks, and employee self service utilization.
+Return to your original business case and measure your results against your goals.
+You can explore customer stories to see outcomes in practice.
+Track key performance indicators (KPIs) like reduction in payroll errors, time saved on administrative tasks, and employee self service utilization.
 Quantifying the impact helps demonstrate the project’s value to leadership.

 Frequently Asked Questions